How Old is 11 months in Dog Years?

 As mentioned above, there are 2 main ways of calculating dog years to human years and vice versa.
 There’s a correct way and an incorrect way.

-Many people believe that one dog year is equal to 7 dog years.
-This belief likely began in the 1950s, but this isn’t the best method of calculating it.
+Many people believe that one dog year equals 7 dog years; this assumption was probably first introduced in the 1950s, however this isn’t the best method of calculating it.

-The best method of converting human years to dog years is a bit more complicated.
+The best method of converting human years into dog years is more difficult.

-- The second year in a dog’s lifespan is roughly 9 years for humans.
+• The second year in a dog’s lifespan equals about 9 human years.

-- From that point onwards each human year is equal to four or five dog years.
+• From that point forward, every human year equals four or five dog years.

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.